Vortex-Corp/Tic-Tac-Toe/README.md

   $ ls -a

 4.Install all the dependencies by running install.sh shell script.
 But by default shell scripts do not have a exec permission, update permissions.
-This will auto-update the OS , updates exec permission for runme.sh also installs all the dependencies listed requirements.txt
+This will auto-update the OS , updates exec permission for runme.sh also installs all the dependencies listed in requirements.txt
   $ sudo chmod +x install.sh

 5.Run the above install.sh file.